narner/MyWebsite/content/Books.md

 * [Creativity](https://www.amazon.com/Creativity-Flow-Psychology-Discovery-Invention/dp/0062283251/ref=sr_1_5?dchild=1&keywords=Creativity&qid=1630812062&sr=8-5) - Csikszentmihalyi's follow up book; on the nature of creativity.

 * [Art and Fear](https://www.amazon.com/gp/product/0961454733/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) - Moving meditations on "doing the work" in the face of loneliness or discouragement.
-Directed towards young artists early in their career, but the lessons are all equally applicable regardless of your domoain.
+Directed towards young artists early in their career, but the lessons are all equally applicable regardless of your domain.

 **Design**

 * [B is for Bauhaus](https://www.amazon.com/Bauhaus-Z-Modern-Sudjic-Hardcover/dp/B01071KHS6) - Wide ranging work on the objects and concepts of modern design

-* [Design as Art](https://www.amazon.com/Design-As-Art-Bruno-Munari/dp/0141035811) - Artist and Designer Bruno Munari makes the case that all of the designed objects that people use should be beautiful, functional, and accessbile.
+* [Design as Art](https://www.amazon.com/Design-As-Art-Bruno-Munari/dp/0141035811) - Artist and Designer Bruno Munari makes the case that all of the designed objects that people use should be beautiful, functional, and accessible.

 * [Designing for People](https://www.amazon.com/Designing-People-Henry-Dreyfuss/dp/1581153120/ref=sr_1_2?dchild=1&keywords=Designing+for+People&qid=1630812091&sr=8-2) - A classic work providing an overview of Industrial Design.

 * [Digital Design Theory](https://www.amazon.com/Digital-Design-Theory-Readings-Briefs/dp/1616893087/ref=sr_1_1?dchild=1&keywords=Digital+Design+Theory&qid=1630812114&sr=8-1) - A collection of essays from the 1960's to the present covering the intersection of technology and design.

 * [Thoughts On Design](https://www.amazon.com/Thoughts-Design-Paul-Rand/dp/081187544X/ref=sr_1_1?dchild=1&keywords=Thoughts+On+Design&qid=1630812131&sr=8-1) - Graphic designer Paul Rand makes the case that all areas of design should simultaneously be useful and beautiful.

 * [Notes on The Synthesis of Form](https://www.amazon.com/Notes-Synthesis-Form-Harvard-Paperbacks/dp/0674627512/ref=sr_1_1?dchild=1&keywords=Notes+on+The+Synthesis+of+Form&qid=1630812183&sr=8-1) - Yet another Christopher Alexander book; focused on evolutionary design.

-* [The Beauty of Everyday Things](https://www.amazon.com/The-Beauty-of-Everyday-Things/dp/0241366356) - Japanease folk-craft pioneer Soetsu Yanagi similar to Munari, that everyday objects that people use should be created with reverance and resepect.
+* [The Beauty of Everyday Things](https://www.amazon.com/The-Beauty-of-Everyday-Things/dp/0241366356) - Japanese folk-craft pioneer Soetsu Yanagi similar to Munari, that everyday objects that people use should be created with reverence and respect.

 * [The Language of Things](https://www.amazon.com/Language-Things-Understanding-Desirable-Objects/dp/0393070816) - A work exploring the common traits between beautiful objects such as "...an iPhone, an anglepoise lamp, a Picasso, a banknote, an Armani suit...".

-* [The Laws of Simplicity](https://www.amazon.com/Laws-Simplicity-Design-Technology-Business/dp/0262539470/ref=sr_1_1?dchild=1&keywords=The+Laws+of+Simplicity&qid=1630812216&sr=8-1) - John Maeda discusses how good design can sometimes invovle making complex things simple to use and interact with; and may involve removing things rather than adding new features.
+* [The Laws of Simplicity](https://www.amazon.com/Laws-Simplicity-Design-Technology-Business/dp/0262539470/ref=sr_1_1?dchild=1&keywords=The+Laws+of+Simplicity&qid=1630812216&sr=8-1) - John Maeda discusses how good design can sometimes involve making complex things simple to use and interact with; and may involve removing things rather than adding new features.

 * [The Shape of Design](https://www.amazon.com/gp/product/0985472200/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) - A meditation on the pleasure of making things for others.

-* [Visual Thinking](https://www.amazon.com/Visual-Thinking-Rudolf-Arnheim/dp/0520242262/ref=sr_1_4?dchild=1&keywords=Visual+Thinking&qid=1630812244&sr=8-4) - Rudolf Arnheim aruges against the idea that language goes before perception, and makes the case that artistic creation is a method of perceiving the world.
+* [Visual Thinking](https://www.amazon.com/Visual-Thinking-Rudolf-Arnheim/dp/0520242262/ref=sr_1_4?dchild=1&keywords=Visual+Thinking&qid=1630812244&sr=8-4) - Rudolf Arnheim argues against the idea that language goes before perception, and makes the case that artistic creation is a method of perceiving the world.

 * [The Visual Display of Quantitative Information](https://www.amazon.com/Visual-Display-Quantitative-Information/dp/1930824130) - [Edward Tufte](https://www.edwardtufte.com/tufte/)'s seminal work on the characteristics of good information visualization displays.